 But unfortunately, there is hatred among us too.
-Even if we try to ignore it, or give it another name, hatred rears its ugly face in business rivalry, in unethical tactics by other LGBT media and organizations, and even in the way we treat one another — differently, as we claim the right wingers do to us.
+Even if we try to ignore it, or give it another name, hatred rears its ugly face in business rivalry, in unethical tactics by other LGBTQ media and organizations, and even in the way we treat one another — differently, as we claim the right-wingers do to us.
 This is hypocritical.

-There is that struggle that we, LGBT folks, tend to think that everyone in the community holds and/or understands.
+There is that struggle that LGBTQ folks tend to think that everyone in the community holds and/or understands them.
 It is the notion that we are all at the same molecular level, as all cells of our body are.
 But, we are not.

 Race within the LGBT community; the Washington Blade

 Recently, Think Progress ran a story titled The Consequences of Pitting Race Against Sexual Orientation And Gender Identity.
 The author discussed the gay v. race debate used by the National Organization for Marriage’s (NOM) anti-gay hatred-filled actions and compared those to the words of Washington Blade’s editor Kevin Naff in his “All Aboard the Trayvon Bandwagon” editorial.
 Think Progress ran another article in which the author denounced Naff’s editorial as ignoring the “reality of racial oppression.”
-I must concur, not only on the basis of mere knowledge, but based on my own experiences as a Hispanic lesbian of color.
+I must concur, not only on the basis of mere knowledge but based on my own experiences.

 Needs of LGBT mainstream and LGBT people of color are different